Frequently Asked Questions on North Korea Travel

 Is there Internet or phone access in the DPRK?

 Yes!
 Earlier this year, the DPRK has announced that foreigners may now bring cell phones, rent local SIM cards for telephone access and may access mobile 3G internet from within the country (caveat: the 3G plans are only available for monthly paying customers).
 Please see our blog post “The Nuts and Bolts of Phone and Internet Access in North Korea” for more information.
 In addition, the international hotels still allow you to send emails using the hotel email address and there are phone booths to make international calls or send faxes internationally for a fee (typically 1-3 Euros).

-Can I bring a laptop, an iPad, or kindle?
+Can I bring a laptop, an iPad, or Kindle?

 What currency is accepted in North Korea?

-USD, Euros and Chinese RMB can all be used in North Korea.
+USD, Euros, and Chinese RMB can all be used interchangeably in North Korea.
 We recommend using Chinese RMB for smaller purchases like water, snacks, souvenirs.
 Euros are good for entrance fees to special events.
 USD can be used everywhere else, and much like all other countries in the world, it’s the currency of choice.
 It’s best to bring a mixture of these currencies and to bring small bills, as some vendors will not have the right amount of change.
 In addition, we’ve been told that North Korean banks do not take bills that are worn or torn, issued prior to 2000 or generally look like they’ve been “washed.”
-So, please try to bring newer, cleaner bills.
+Please try to bring newer, cleaner bills.
 There are no ATMs or currency exchange counters in North Korea, so come prepared.